-Office security systems present some unique challenges when it comes to the installation of burglar alarms, access entry systems and other watchful measures.
+Office security systems present some unique challenges when installing burglar alarms, access entry systems and other watchful measures.

 Offices can be prime targets for theft, illegal entry or even forced occupation.
-The biggest losers are those with little or no security in place, so it makes sense to take precautions to reduce the threat or incidence of crime.
+The biggest losers are those with little or no security, so it makes sense to take precautions to reduce the threat or incidence of crime.

-The first step is to conduct a professional assessment of your office safekeeping needs.
+The first step is to conduct a professional assessment of your office's safekeeping needs.
 That will require taking stock of your current safety measures and assessing the strong and weak points.

 A professional crime prevention survey should include an analysis of the current security measures, how these measures are implemented and enforced, how often they get an overhaul, and who is responsible for the office security system.